jicub/tabster/README.md

-Tab Panel Navigation with Native JavaScript
+Tab Panel Navigation with Native JavaScript and HTML5
 ===================

 ### Decription

-Tabster is a minimalist tab navigational component which will display a links corresponding content on click.
-It is lightweight and relies on native JavaScript for speed.
+Tabster is a minimalist JavaScript component that explores the History API's `pushState()` method.
+This method allows users to navigate through sections of a single page web app with the browsers back/forward buttons.

+### Compatiblity
+- ie10
+- chrome
+- safari
+- firefox

 ### Demo
 http://jicub.github.io/tabster